Travel tips for traveling around Spain on your own

 I want to talk to you about our trip to 4 Tarifa by van in today’s post.
-We will tour the most southern point of the Iberian peninsula and know its monuments and beaches.
-This…
+But, first, we will tour the most southern point of the Iberian peninsula and know its monuments and…

 In today’s post, I want to share the best cottages houses on the Costa del Sol.
-Those houses that are going to make you want to leave right now.
-To make this top ten, I…
+Those houses are going to make you want to leave right now.
+To make this top ten, I have…

 Visiting the Caminito del Rey is one of the essentials of Malaga.
-This road that was once known as the most dangerous path in the world must be understood and traveled on with tranquility.
-The…
+This road that was once known as the most dangerous path in the world must be understood and traveled with tranquility.
+The Caminito…

 Do you want to know how to get around Barcelona?
 What kind of transport to use during your trip?
-I will tell you the advantages and disadvantages of the different forms of transportation that exist…
+In this post, I will tell you the advantages and disadvantages of the different forms of…

 Valentine’s Day, Easter getaway, a long weekend… you already have plans?
 Considering a Costa Blanca getaway in Alicante?
-In this post, I tell you what to see and where to sleep on the Costa Blanca.…
+In this post, I tell you what to see and where to sleep in Costa Blanca.
+Let’s…

 An essential visit to Barcelona is Casa Batlló, one of Antoni Gaudí’s most outstanding works, which has also been a UNESCO World Heritage Site since 2005.
 In today’s post, we will tell you about our…